 It is very common in Argentina to have empanadas and pizza nights, so you basically have 2 empanadas and 2 pizza slices; this is because most pizza delivery services make both empanadas and pizza.

-You can always serve them with a spicy sauce, such as Chimichurri Sauce.
+You can always serve them with spicy sauce like Chimichurri Sauce.

 Just serve a bowl with spoons with your favorite sauce, some suggestions?